Best Long-Term Care Insurance

 Alternatives to long-term care insurance

 Long-term care insurance can be expensive.
-There's also no guarantee that you'll need long-term care.
+There's also no guarantee that you'll need long-term care, which means you could buy a policy and never use it.
 But with the cost of long-term care being so high, it's a good idea to have some kind of plan in place in case you do need assistance.

 - State programs: Because long-term care is so expensive, many states offer programs to help eligible residents pay for nursing homes or other facilities.
 Check the programs in your state to know what options you have.

 - Medicaid: Medicaid might help offset the cost of a nursing home.
 Not all nursing homes accept Medicaid as payment, though, so be sure to research facilities first.
-To qualify for Medicaid, you usually have to meet certain low-income requirements.
+To get Medicaid, you usually have to meet certain low-income requirements.

 - Savings: If you have the ability to save for long-term care, you could pay for it yourself.
 Nursing homes are expensive, though.
 Costs can easily reach $100,000 or more per year.
 To maximize how far your savings will go, you could start putting away money well ahead of when you'll need long-term care.